Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 ## Step 07: Daily City Metrics Update Sproc
 Duration: 10

 During this step we will be creating and deploying our second Snowpark Python sproc to Snowflake.
 This sproc will join the `HARMONIZED.ORDERS` data with the Weather Source data to create a final, aggregated table for analysis named `ANALYTICS.DAILY_CITY_METRICS`.
 We will process the data incrementally from the `HARMONIZED.ORDERS` table using another Snowflake Stream.
-And we will again us the Snowpark DataFrame `merge()` method to merge/upsert the data.
+And we will again use the Snowpark DataFrame `merge()` method to merge/upsert the data.
 To put this in context, we are on step **#7** in our data flow overview:

 <img src="assets/data_pipeline_overview.png" width="800" />